BruceWin/TechLeadCodingChallenge/README.md

 ## Business Units Configuration Data

 Business units are imported with the Power Platform CLI.

-Connect to the correct organisation.
-If not already, create an auth profile to the correct org.
+Unless there is one already, create an auth profile to the correct org.
 ```
 pac auth create --url https://bwcodingchallenge.crm4.dynamics.com
 ```
 Select the correct auth profile.
 Replace 1 with the correct profile.
 ```
 pac auth select -i 1
 ```
-Then import the business units
+Import the business units
 ```
 pac data import -d .\data.zip
 ```